geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Maybe 1 to 1 for the meeting.
 I think there's.
 You know, I did a stream today.
-So It'll be on Georgehotz archive so there's gonna whole bunch of good tinygrad stuff in the stream.
+So It'll be on GeorgeHotz Archive so there's gonna whole bunch of good tinygrad stuff in the stream.
 I, without preparing at all, launched the new cloud stuff on my phone, on my literal Android running Samsung Z Fold 5, and everything just worked.
 So that was really cool.
 And the new cloud stuff also allows, it hides latency pretty well.
 So you're pretty much just making one round trip per step, which is still too much, but at least that's a start.
 Then the way around that is gonna be With things like stunning mnist we sold like four tiny boxes this week.
-So it's a good week for tiny box sales And it turns out one person got shipped a tiny box and didn't pay for it So, uh, yeah, you better pay for it or I will uh and my goons and they will come get the money.
+So it's a good week for TinyBox sales And it turns out one person got shipped a TinyBox and didn't pay for it So, uh, yeah, you better pay for it or I will uh and my goons and they will come get the money.
 We will make sure this never happens again.
-You have to pay before we ship the tiny box.
+You have to pay before we ship the TinyBox.
 But yeah, we sold like four this week, so that's a good week.
-We're building 28 tiny box pros.
+We're building 28 TinyBox pros.
 We have a couple of pre-orders for those.
-If you want a pre-order for a tiny box pro, I think we have like three left.
+If you want a pre-order for a TinyBox pro, I think we have like three left.
 So it's $2,000.
 That's a pre-order for a $40,000 TinyBox Pro, which has everything in it that you need.
 If you want to discuss in general stuff, or there is a chat for the Reds only VC, but I kind of like it better in general.